Dry Shampoo Alternative for women with thinning hair

 - Boost N Blend - A natural hair loss concealer made from cotton fibres gently absorb excess oil (without drying your hair out) and have a very similar effect to dry shampoo by boosting root volume and reducing oiliness.
 See what Boost N Blend can do for thinning hair here.

 - Charcoal Hair Drying Tissues - portable, oil-absorbing dry shampoo hair blotting tissues are infused with tapioca starch and activated black charcoal powder to absorb excess oil.

 Wash your hair every day.

 If your hair is not shedding, you may find that your regrowth is either slow or non-existent.
-One way to boost your hair growth is to use a high quality shampoo that does not contain any nasty detergents.
+One way to boost your hair growth is to use a high quality shampoo that does not contain any nasty detergents, like the Carelli range.